This post may contain affiliate links. Please see our disclosure policy for more details.

 If you are feeling confused and overwhelmed by what foods to serve, how to prepare foods so they are safe, how to introduce allergens and a wide variety of foods, how to adapt family meals so you don’t spend hours slaving away in the kitchen making two separate meals every.single.day, and on and on…

-My 3 month program will save you time, energy, money, and sanity!
+My 3-month baby led feeding course will save you time, energy, money, and sanity!

 I’ve done all the hard work for you so all you need to do is follow the daily and weekly game plan and watch the cooking demos for EVERY.SINGLE.MEAL you will make for 3 months.
 By doing so you’ll be able to serve all the meals you see here plus 130+ effortlessly!